Andereoo/TkinterWeb/docs/DOM.md

 ---

 #### `document.querySelectorAll(query)`
-Return a list of elements that matche a given CSS selector
+Return a list of elements that match a given CSS selector

 Parameters
 * **query** *(string)* - Specifies the CSS selector to be searched for